 Following his Let's Play of Bart's Nightmare, The Nostalgia Critic has come under scrutiny from his "adoring" fans who have had him incarcerated in an Internet state penitentiary.
-In attempt to regain his fan base, The Critic agrees to do a positive review for "James and the Giant Peach", and is held at gun point is he dares point out any flaws.
-He goes on to ridicule the song lyrics, the questionable disappearance of James' parents via rhino, and many other story elements that are never really addressed.
+In attempt to regain his fan base, The Critic agrees to do a positive review for "James and the Giant Peach", and is held at gun point if he dares point out any flaws.
+He goes on to ridicule the song lyrics, the questionable disappearance of James' parents via a wild rhino, and many other story elements that are never really addressed.
 Overall, he feels it isn't the worst film he's ever seen and deems it acceptable.
 Written by

 Did You Know?

 Many fans assumed this video was made in response to negative criticism Doug Walker